WCAG Accessibility Audits

 What Is a Web Accessibility Audit?

-A web accessibility audit is a comprehensive evaluation of your website that identifies any accessibility barriers for users with disabilities.
-The audit results are compiled into a report.
+A web accessibility audit is a comprehensive evaluation of your website or web asset that identifies any technical accessibility issues that exist on your web asset.

 Why Is a WCAG Audit Important?